Dress Shirt Color Psychology for Professional Men

 Warm Taupe or Stone

-With yellow or brown undertones, taupe and stone are good alternatives to gray i.
+With yellow or brown undertones, taupe and stone are good alternatives to gray.

 Maroon or Tawny Port

-Maroon and tawny port are dark reds and look great as fine stripes or checks.
-Different from burgundy and aubergine, these are brown-reds, which is why they work so well on warm types.
+Maroon and tawny port are dark reds, a good choice for fine stripes or checks.
+Unlike burgundy and aubergine, these are brown-based, which is why they work so well with a warm complexion.

 Warm Pale Blue

 Blue is inherently cool, but a so-called warm pale blue has a slight yellow undertone.
-To convey the same clarity, composure, and professionalism as cool blue, it should avoid veering into green.
-Unless your eye is well-trained, this subtlety is difficult to distinguish.
+To convey the same clarity, composure, and professionalism as cool blue, it should avoid veering into turquoise or green.
+At first glance, it ought to be indistinguishable from its cooler counterpart, which is why it can be difficult to spot.

 I buy most of my shirts from Marks & Spencer in the UK and C&A in continental Europe.
-But for this, I’d pay a little more and seek the expert advice of a good outfitter.
+But if I didn’t trust my eye, I’d pay a little more and seek the expert advice of a good outfitter.
 Consider it an investment: pale blue is the most important corporate shirt color of them all.

 The Green Palette